 Skills are tags professionals add to their profiles to highlight their unique experiences and abilities.
 Adding skill tags improves the search and find features of LinkedIn as recruiters use the platform to target very specifically qualified applicants.

 Around 72% of recruiters use LinkedIn when hiring new talent.
-The talent they hire through the platform are higher quality than professionals they find through other job sites and methods.
+The talent they hire through the platform is of higher quality than professionals they find through other job sites and methods.

 LinkedIn Ads are paid promotions of a business and work well for converting key business decision-makers on the platform, as the following statistics prove.